Sorunily/Doodle-Empires-Cartographer-s-Toolkit/README.md

 4. Go to the map and edit it.
 The game will read the PNG and convert it to a map.
 Then just save the map and voila, you now have a working map.

 ## Warnings
 The game was not meant to handle sizes much beyond 1000x1000.
 If you create a map past that expect long loading times and some lag if the map is big enough and you zoom out.
+Anything beyond 2500x2500 I would not recommend.